Master of Arts in Theological Studies

 New Testament (Gospels or Paul)

-For the remaining 24 hours of the program, you may choose among any of the offered classes as electives, including up to 9 hours of biblical languages.
+For the remaining 24 hours of the program, you may choose among any of the offered classes as electives, including up to 12 hours of biblical languages, apologetics, and/or philosophy (with approval from the director).
 A thesis (6 hours) is not required, but can be taken as an elective.

 Note: Those entering the program without a prior undergraduate degree in theology are required to take CHRI 5300 Introduction to Biblical Texts and Doctrines in their first semester.
 This class counts towards your 36 hours.